ChrstphrHll/npc_gen/students/Abryia Rubrae.md

 # Abryia Rubrae
 ---
 ### Description
-- Halfling Monk from Magmus Centerhold
+- Halfling Monk from Beleriand
 - 2nd year Exploration student in Burk
-- short wavy auburn hair that's wild, Green eyes, and Light skin
+- short frizzy auburn hair that's messy, Green eyes, and Light skin
 - Is Dreamer and Scheming, and has Leadership as their ideal

 ### Organizations